Wichita YouTuber competes in Food Network cooking boot camp

-Wichita native Chandali Gullick, a YouTuber with over 20,000 views, is the first to admit she’s not a great cook.
+WICHITA, Kan.
+(KSNW) – Wichita native Chandali Gullick, a YouTuber with nearly 117,000 views, is the first to admit she’s not a great cook.
 A kitchen fire and call to the fire department became a running joke in her family after a failed attempt to make lemon pepper chicken in 2018.

 Now, she’s getting a chance to redeem herself on this season of Food Network’s “Worse Cooks in America.”
 With help from celebrity chefs Anne Burrell and Carla Hall, Gullick will show the world what she can—or can’t do—in the kitchen.